AntonioSalto/minitas/README.md

 # minitas
-mines fundamental and statistical trading with the sec's edgar and usgs datasets.
+mines fundamental and statistical trading with sec's edgar, yahoo finance and usgs datasets.